mgrady3/pLEASE-legacy/README.md

 From the command line this is accomplished by executing the command 'python /path/to/main.py'  It my be necessary to instead use the 'pythonw' command: 'pythonw /path/to/main.py'

 Its possible to create an executable file to launch the program in a number of ways.
-On OS X the easiest way is to creat a text file that begins with '#! /usr/bin/' Then put the line 'python /path/to/file/main.py'
+On OS X the easiest way is to creat a text file that contains only the line 'python /path/to/file/main.py'

 Save this file as pLease.command
 Give the file executbale previleges using chmod +x